vhangsan/vhangsan/README.md

 ## 🌟 What I’m Up to Right Now

 - **Learning:** TypeScript, TailwindCSS, and improving my full-stack development skills
-- **Working On:** Vite-based course recommender tool for UC Davis students with features to filter, search, view grade distributions, and favorite courses.
+- **Working On:** Vite-based course recommender tool for UC Davis students with features to filter, search, and favorite courses.
 Our goal is to help students find the best courses for the quarter and make informed decisions.

 Check it out here: https://daviscattlelog.com/ 👈🏼